The La's: Post-La's activities

 Bassist John Power went on to form Cast in 1992, releasing 4 studio albums before splitting in 2001.
 Guitarists Barry Sutton and Peter Cammell featured in an early lineup of the band.
 Cast reformed in 2010.
 In 2016, Jay Lewis who performed with the band in 2005, later joined Cast as bassist.

-Mike Badger and Paul Hemmings later played together in The Onset and started The Viper Label, releasing many early recording compilations by the La's.
+Mike Badger and Paul Hemmings later played together in the Onset and started The Viper Label, releasing many early recording compilations by the La's.

-In the mid-90s, Neil Mavers joined Liverpool group Bullit, featuring David McDonnell, later of The Sand Band.
+In the mid-'90s, Neil Mavers joined Liverpool group Bullit, featuring David McDonnell, later of the Sand Band.

-In 1998, Cammell and drummer Neil Mavers continued to work together after the La's' breakup under the name "Cami".
+In 1998, Cammell and drummer Neil Mavers continued to work together after the La's' breakup under the name Cami.
 The band was managed by former La's and then-current Cast manager, Rob Swerdlow.
-The band recorded a nine-track album with future Coldplay producer Ken Nelson at Parr Street Studios in October 1999.
-However, the band split up leaving the album unreleased.
+The band recorded a nine-track album with future Coldplay producer Ken Nelson at Parr Street Studios in October 1999, but the band split up leaving the album unreleased.
 The album tapes re-surfaced in October 2015, with plans for a near-future release.
-The tapes required "baking" to remove layers of oxide that had formed on the tapes after twenty years; this was carried out at London's FX Copyroom.
+In common with many tapes from the 90s and earlier they had become sticky and required baking to restore the oxide binder to its original condition and make them playable; this was carried out at London's FX Copyroom.

 Neil Mavers and Cammell briefly reunited once more in 2002, performing with another former La's member, guitarist Barry Sutton in Heavy Lemon.
 The band played three shows in 18 months before disbanding.
-Cammell also went on perform with Sutton again in his jam-style project Beatnik Hurricane in 2015, playing dates in Liverpool, including residencies at The Everyman Bistro and a tour of Ireland, most notably a sold-out show in Dublin.
+Cammell also performed with Sutton again in his jam-style project Beatnik Hurricane in 2015, playing dates in Liverpool, including residencies at The Everyman Bistro and a tour of Ireland, most notably a sold-out show in Dublin.

-In 2015, previous recordings and demos by Cammell's band surfaced online (most notably the song "Make A Chain") which led to Cammell forming a new band named Cami & The Reverbs, managed by La's associate Chris Parkes.
-The band consisted of Mick Marshall (guitar, The Joneses) Phil Murphy (drums, The Red Elastic Band) Leon De Sylva (drums, Electrafixion) Daniel Lunt (bass) David 'Swee' Sweeney (drums, The Bandits) and Mark McInnes (bass, The Levons).
-Cami & The Reverbs played sporadic shows across Liverpool including a support slot with Liverpool group Rain and a Christmas Show at The Zanzibar.
+In 2015, previous recordings and demos by Cammell's band surfaced online (most notably the song "Make A Chain"), which led to Cammell forming a new band named Cami & the Reverbs, managed by La's associate Chris Parkes.
+The band consisted of Mick Marshall (guitar, the Joneses) Phil Murphy (drums, the Red Elastic Band) Leon De Sylva (drums, Electrafixion), Daniel Lunt (bass), David 'Swee' Sweeney (drums, the Bandits), and Mark McInnes (bass, the Levons).
+Cami & the Reverbs played sporadic shows across Liverpool including a support slot with Liverpool group Rain and a Christmas Show at The Zanzibar.

 In 2018, a BBC TV comedy-drama series entitled There She Goes features a cover version of the La's song of that name.